-We observed a dynamic ATC cell death process corresponding to increasing resveratrol treatment at multiple time points.
-S-G2 transition arrest was a significant effect of treatment and was first noted around 24 hours after resveratrol treatment.
+resveratrol treatment.
 Importantly, less than 15% of the cells underwent apoptosis even when treated with the highest dose 24 hours after treatment.
 The percentage of apoptotic cells significantly increased after 48 hours of the treatment, suggesting the failure of DNA repair and irreversible transition to apoptosis.
-This was reflected by the induction of the pro-apoptotic markers cleaved-PARP and cleavedcaspase3 with the concomitant decrease in anti-apoptotic markers Bcl-2 and Bcl-xL.
-Previously, resveratrol has been shown to induce cell cycle arrest or/and apoptosis in different cell lines including colon carcinoma, breast carcinoma, esophageal squamous carcinoma and neuroblastoma (29,33).
+This was reflected by the induction of the proapoptotic markers cleaved-PARP and cleaved-caspase3 with the concomitant decrease in antiapoptotic markers Bcl-2 and Bcl-xL.
+Previously, resveratrol has been shown to induce cell-cycle arrest and/or apoptosis in different cell lines including colon carcinoma, breast carcinoma, esophageal squamous carcinoma, and neuroblastoma (29, 33).
 Another study has revealed the dose- and treatment duration-dependent effect of resveratrol on DNA synthesis using a prostate cancer model.
 The prostate cancer cells were induced to enter S phase by resveratrol, but subsequent progression through S phase was limited by the inhibitory effect of resveratrol on DNA synthesis (34).
-Our observations were consistent with these studies while provided more detailed evidences on how resveratrol causes cell death in ATC.
+Our observations were consistent with these studies, whereas provided more detailed evidences on how resveratrol causes cell death in ATC.

 Various pathways have been reported to be responsible for the cell death induced by resveratrol treatment (35).
 In our study, it was found that resveratrol activated Notch1 signaling in the ATC context.
-Consistent with two other studies (36,37), this indicates that the Notch1 pathway could be another important signaling cascade involved in resveratrolinduced cell growth inhibition.
-In one of our previous studies, genetic induction of Notch1in the thyroid cancer xenografts profoundly suppressed tumor growth (38).
-Notch1 signaling has been reported to suppress growth and induce apoptosis in B cell malignancies by targeting PARP1 (39,40).
-Other studies have also reported various mechanisms regarding how Notch1 is involved in apoptotic processes, which may occur through either direct interaction with members of the IAP family or via indirect crosstalk with other signaling pathways like the p53 pathway (41,42).
-Additionally, it has been shown that cell cycle arrest is also responsible for the Notch1-mediated growth suppression of cancer cells.
-Upregulation of p21 and down-regulation of cyclin D1 were observed when NICD was overexpressed in well-differentiated thyroid cancer (13).
-Resveratrol is well-known for having a wide spectrum of targets including tyrosine kinases, MAPK family and SIRT signaling.
+Consistent with 2 other studies (36, 37), this indicates that the Notch1 pathway could be another important signaling cascade involved in resveratrol-induced cell growth inhibition.
+In one of our previous studies, genetic induction of Notch1 in the thyroid cancer xenografts profoundly suppressed tumor growth (38).
+Notch1 signaling has been reported to suppress growth and induce apoptosis in B-cell malignancies by targeting PARP1 (39, 40).
+Other studies have also reported various mechanisms regarding how Notch1 is involved in apoptotic processes, which may occur through either direct interaction with members of the IAP family or via indirect crosstalk with other signaling pathways like the p53 pathway (41, 42).
+In addition, it has been shown that cell-cycle arrest is also responsible for the Notch1-mediated growth suppression of cancer cells.
+Upregulation of p21 and downregulation of cyclin D1 were observed when NICD was overexpressed in welldifferentiated thyroid cancer (13).
+Resveratrol is wellknown for having a wide spectrum of targets including tyrosine kinases, MAPK family, and SIRT signaling.
 One previous study has shown that resveratrol induces apoptosis in well-differentiated thyroid cancer cell lines via a MAPK- and p53-dependent mechanism (43).
-Therefore, the potent anti-tumor effect of resveratrol demonstrated here in ATC could be a result of the activation of Notch1 signaling together with other pathways, which can be either linked to Notch1 by crosstalk or capable of generating synergetic effects with Notch1.
+Therefore, the potent antitumor effect of resveratrol shown here in ATC could be a result of the activation of Notch1 signaling together with other pathways, which can be either linked to Notch1 by crosstalk or capable of generating synergetic effects with Notch1.
 This was further evidenced by our current in vivo study.
-Resveratrol treatment was effective to suppress the tumor growth in both HTh7 and 8505C xenograft, considering the basal expression of Notch1 was different between these two cell lines.
+Resveratrol treatment was effective to suppress the tumor growth in both HTh7 and 8505C xenograft, considering the basal expression of Notch1 was different between these 2 cell lines.